 Agile PfM was first launched to great acclaim in Australia on Barbara’s 2017 trip and then in 2018 in the UK.

 AgileDS is aimed at public sector projects and offers the best of two worlds, drawing from the successes of Government Digital Service (GDS) and AgilePM; this training and certification scheme is ideal for project managers working in a digital services environment.
 Led by then Director Geof Ellingham, the product was a first in the Government digital space.
-For more information see Agile Digital Services (AgileDS®) Foundation and Practitioner (agilebusiness.org)
+Discover more about the Agile Digital Services (AgileDS®) Foundation and Practitioner certifications.

 After extensive research and collaborative working by the Culture and Leadership group, the Consortium developed the 9 Principles of Agile Leadership – these underpin all the subsequent work on agile leadership: